taddeimania/django-ember-api-auth-example/README.md

 You should now be able to create a few secrets in the UI.

 From here you can begin adding to your application!
 Have fun!

+# Bonus

+I livestreamed the initial creation of this project.
+If you'd like to watch how I built it, [here is the video](https://www.livecoding.tv/taddeimania/videos/Qqj0W-ember-authentication-w-django).
+It's about 2.5 hours.